Why This Matters

 The Treachery of Images by René Magritte

-- "Ceci n'est pas une pipe" (This is not a pipe)—the text beneath a realistic pipe image forces viewers to confront that representations are not reality
+- "Ceci n'est pas une pipe" (This is not a pipe).
+The text beneath a realistic pipe image forces viewers to confront that a representation is not the thing itself.

-- Semiotics and signification—Magritte challenges the relationship between signifier (the image) and signified (the actual object)
+- Semiotics and signification: Magritte challenges the relationship between signifier (the painted image) and signified (the actual physical object).
+The painting of a pipe can't be stuffed with tobacco and smoked.

-- Philosophical foundation—directly engages with questions of language and meaning that would later influence postmodern theory
+- Philosophical foundation: This work directly engages with questions of language and meaning that would later influence postmodern theory, particularly the work of Michel Foucault, who wrote an entire essay analyzing this painting.

 The False Mirror by René Magritte

-- Eye as window and barrier—the enormous eye reflects clouds instead of showing what it sees, suggesting perception is projection, not reception
+- Eye as window and barrier: The enormous eye reflects clouds and blue sky instead of showing what it actually sees, suggesting perception is projection, not reception.

-- Subjective reality—implies that what we "see" is filtered through our inner psychological state
+- Subjective reality: The work implies that what we "see" is filtered through our inner psychological state.
+We don't passively receive the world; we construct it.

-- Visual paradox—the mirror that shows nothing real exemplifies Magritte's interest in the deceptive nature of images
+- Visual paradox: A mirror that shows nothing real exemplifies Magritte's interest in the deceptive nature of images.

 The Son of Man by René Magritte

-- Concealed identity—the green apple obscuring the businessman's face suggests we can never truly know another person (or ourselves)
+- Concealed identity: The green apple obscuring the businessman's face suggests we can never truly know another person (or ourselves).
+The most important part of the figure is the one thing we can't see.

-- The ordinary made strange—a bowler hat and suit represent bourgeois conformity, while the apple disrupts comfortable assumptions
+- The ordinary made strange: A bowler hat and suit represent bourgeois conformity, while the hovering apple disrupts comfortable assumptions about the everyday.

-Compare: The Treachery of Images vs. The Son of Man—both question what images reveal, but the former attacks representation itself while the latter explores hidden identity.
-If an FRQ asks about Surrealist challenges to perception, these two works make an excellent paired response.
+Compare: The Treachery of Images vs. The Son of Man: both question what images reveal, but the former attacks representation itself while the latter explores hidden identity.
+If an essay asks about Surrealist challenges to perception, these two works make an excellent pairing.

 Freudian Psychology and the Unconscious